zopefoundation/zope.app.apidoc/src/zope/app/apidoc/codemodule/README.rst

   u'Zope 3 root.'

-This object extends the `codemodule.module.Module` class, since it can be seen as some sort of root package.
-However, its sementacs are obviously a bit
+This object extends the :class:`zope.app.apidoc.codemodule.module.Module` class, since it can be seen as some sort of root package.
+However, its sementacs are obviously a bit different:
-different:

   >>> cm.getFileName()
   ''